tofu-tf/tofu/docs/console.md

 * lets you write to standard output in `F`
 * lets you write to error output in `F`

-Let's demonstrate it with simple example.
+Let's demonstrate it with simple tofu.example.
 Suppose we are writing a subset of unix `cat` program that can echo its input to output.

 ```scala